caltechlibrary/CL-web-components/about.md

 The following are the components currently provided.

-&#x60;csv-textarea&#x60;
-: This is a textarea like component who&#x27;s innerHTML content is CSV data.
-The component will display this as an editable table.

 &#x60;a-to-z-ul&#x60;
 : This component takes an innerHTML containing a UL list.
 The UL list is then turned into an A to Z navigatable UL List.
 If JavaScript is unavailable then the innerHTML UL remains as a fallback.

-One additional helper module is currently provided, &#x60;parseCSV.js&#x60;, that provides stringify and parse functions for CSV rows and strings.
+&#x60;csv-textarea&#x60;
+: This is a textarea like component who&#x27;s innerHTML content is CSV data.
+The component will display this as an editable table.

+&#x60;input-agent-list&#x60;
+: This element wraps a textarea containing a list of agents expressed as JSON.

+&#x60;sortable-table&#x60;
+: This is a component that takes an innerHTML containing table.
+It makes the table sortable by the column headings and provides a filter input that lets you enter text to filter by and pick a column to filter on.

 - License: <https://caltechlibrary.github.io/CL-web-components/LICENSE>
 - GitHub: <https://github.com/caltechlibrary/CL-web-components>